Graduate Coursework

 To be considered for entry into this course, you must have:

-• An undergraduate degree (or equivalent) in any discipline, OR
+• An undergraduate degree (or equivalent) in any discipline; OR

-You must also submit:
+You must also submit a supplementary application:

-• A written proposal.
+• A written proposal; AND

-• A curriculum vitae (CV)
+• A portfolio

 English language requirements